Ashdevloper01/NewsApp/README.md

 # NewsApp

-### Note : The api is taking time to load, therefore a delay may happen in fething list
+### Note : The api is taking time to load, therefore a delay may happen in fetching list
 This is a test task, created to provide a demo.

 ## Technologies used